-Work on the original section of the Belt Line was completed in 1941.
+Work on the Original Highway 100 was completed in 1941.
 With the onset of World War II, workers and materials were diverted to the war effort.

 The Village Clerk was instructed to write to the State asking them to put in lights along 100.

-The 1.5 mile portion of the highway between Highway 81 and Brooklyn Blvd. was completed in 1946-47.
-Mn/DOT did not consider it part of the Lilac Way Historic District because it was built later, it was not a part of Federal relief construction during the Depression, and it was not adorned with lilacs.
+The 1.5 mile portion of the highway between Highway 81 and Brooklyn Blvd. was completed in 1946 – 1947.
+Mn/DOT does not consider this section part of the Lilac Way Historic District because it was built later, it was not a part of Federal relief construction during the Depression, and it was not adorned with lilacs.